mzazon/awesome-cloud-projects/azure/ai-powered-migration-assessment/ai-powered-migration-assessment.md

    echo "✅ Azure OpenAI Service deployed: ${OPENAI_SERVICE}"
    ```

    The OpenAI service is now ready to analyze migration data and generate intelligent insights.
-This AI-powered analysis capability enables automated pattern recognition and recommendation generation that would be time-consuming and error-prone if performed manually.
+This AI-powered analysis capability enables automated pattern recognition and recommendation generation that would be time-consuming and error-prone if performed manually, providing accelerated assessment capabilities aligned with Microsoft Copilot in Azure features.

 3. **Deploy GPT Model for Analysis**:

    GPT models excel at analyzing structured and unstructured data, making them ideal for processing migration assessment results and generating human-readable modernization recommendations.
-The model deployment provides the cognitive capabilities needed to transform raw migration data into actionable business insights.
+The model deployment provides the cognitive capabilities needed to transform raw migration data into actionable business insights with contextual understanding of Azure service capabilities.

    ```bash
    # Deploy GPT-4 model for analysis